-Students who wish to appeal decisions concerning admission to teacher education or retention in teacher education, or who seek a waiver for a requirement in a specific program, must follow this appeals process:
+Students who wish to appeal decisions concerning admission to teacher education, retention in teacher education, seek a waiver for a requirement in a specific program, or appeal a grade in an initial teacher education course, must follow this appeals process:

-- Students should submit all appeals to the School of Education Academic Standards Committee by letter or email to the Assistant Dean for Program Assessment in the School of Education. - 2.
-Students will be given an opportunity to meet with the committee to present their request. - Students will be notified via university e-mail of the committee's decision within 48 hours of meeting with the committee for most requests.
+- Students should submit all appeals to the School of Education Academic Standards Committee by letter or email to the Assistant Dean for Program Assessment in the School of Education. - Students will be given an opportunity to meet with the committee to present their request. - Students will be notified via university e-mail of the committee's decision within 48 hours of meeting with the committee for most requests except grade appeals which often take longer.

 Students should contact the Assistant Dean for Assessment in the School of Education for information about filing an appeal.
-This committee does not hear requests for grade changes.
+This committee only hears requests for grade changes for education courses in initial teacher education programs.
+Grade change appeals for courses other than those in the initial teacher education programs are heard by the Grievance Committee.